2025–26 Texas Tech Red Raiders basketball team

-The 2025–26 Texas Tech Red Raiders basketball team represents Texas Tech University during the 2025–26 NCAA Division I men's basketball season as a member of the Big 12 Conference.
-The Red Raiders are led by third-year coach Grant McCasland, and play their home games at the United Supermarkets Arena located in Lubbock, Texas.
+The 2025–26 Texas Tech Red Raiders basketball team represented Texas Tech University during the 2025–26 NCAA Division I men's basketball season as a member of the Big 12 Conference.
+The Red Raiders were led by third-year coach Grant McCasland, and played their home games at the United Supermarkets Arena located in Lubbock, Texas.

 Previous season

-The Red Raiders finished the 2023–24 season 28–9, 15–5 in Big 12 play to finish in second place.
+The Red Raiders finished the 2024–25 season 28–9, 15–5 in Big 12 play to finish in second place.
 Texas Tech entered as the No. 2 seed of the Big 12 tournament, held at T-Mobile Center in Kansas City, Missouri, they defeated Baylor in the quarterfinals, 76–74.
 In the semifinals they lost to No. 3 seed Arizona, 86–80.
 Texas Tech earned an at-large bid to the NCAA tournament as the No. 3 seed in the West Region.
 In the first round, they defeated No. 14 seed UNC Wilmington, 82–72.
 They followed that with a solid 77–64 victory over No. 11 seed Drake in the second round.
 In the Sweet Sixteen, the Red Raiders edged No. 10 seed Arkansas, 85–83 in overtime, advancing to the Elite Eight for the third time in program history.
 In the Elite Eight, Texas Tech faced No. 1 seed Florida.
 Despite a strong effort, the Red Raiders were eliminated with an 84–79 loss to the eventual national champions, ending their season.